 We spoke to a few experts in the field to find out what people should be looking for in a camcorder, and as always it comes down to your experience and what you want to get out of the device.
 Kelly Johnson is a video editor for the North Dakota broadcasting company Prairie Public.
 He said people who don’t have a lot of experience with videography or photography should focus on getting a camcorder that is easy to use and practice using it often.

 “You get what you pay for sometimes, and you get out of it the time you spend teaching yourself to use the camera,” Johnson said.
 “If you’re going to buy it and let it sit for a month and a half in a desk drawer, your video is going to look crappy because you didn’t spend time teaching yourself how to use it.”

 Cory Erickson has about 10 years of photography and videography experience in the upper Midwest and said it’s important to make sure your camcorder works well in low light for when you’re filming indoor concerts or in the evening.
 The best way to do that is to get a camera with a large sensor size and small aperture, as the lower the aperture number, the more light gets into the lens to hit the sensor and create a video.

+When it comes to a camera’s zoom capabilities, Erickson said to stick to optical zoom if you want a clear image.
 “Don’t be lured in by the digital zoom numbers,” he said, noting digital zoom merely crops an image instead of magnifying it.
 “You’re sacrificing something for those numbers.”